 Père Lachaise resembles a grandiose miniature city, a microcosm of Paris itself, replete with large avenues, monumental rond-points, but also quaint cobblestone streets that wind their way up a hill.
 Unlike Parisians, some of whom can be rude and others riotous, all of the Père Lachaise residents are the most charming figures you’ll come across.
 Polite to you and to each other, they seem to have all come to accept that they are “in this together”.

 The dense presence of the deceased in a single place does weigh on your mind.
 I had already been thinking about death of late, but not in a morbid kind of way.
 It so happens that a magnificent friend of mine lost his magnificent mother this past summer.
-It wasn’t Covid; it was a blitzkrieg of a cancer.
+It wasn’t Covid; it was a pancreatic cancer blitzkrieg.
 It’s as though she just vanished, and I can still see her in front of my eyes with such intensity.
 I can even converse with her to a certain extent, not through any supernatural powers, but simply because of the vitality of her imprint on me.